 A spike in voltage usually occurs as more heat is generated, which is the main source harming your electronic circuit board of appliances during a power surge.
 This is just one of the reasons companies like MKT Electronic Co.,Limited and others manufacture circuit boards with heat protection capabilities.
 Before you can protect your equipment from power surges, you should understand the sources of the problem and how to take steps to keep your appliances safe.

 Common Causes of Power Surges

-Power surges occur because of various reasons, including lightening.
+Power surges occur because of various reasons, including lightning.
 Lightning is actually one of the most common sources of a power surge, however other causes exist as well.
 For example, the likelihood of a power surge occurring increases when appliances that consume too much power are turned on or off, such as refrigerators, motors, or air conditioners.